 Mastermath is a powerful and unparalleled cooperation between all departments of mathematics of the universities in the Netherlands, including the University of Amsterdam.
 As part of your specialisation you can choose from a wide range of courses taught by top lecturers at centrally located universities.
 It gives you the opportunity to tailor your programme to your personal mathematical interests and to study with like-minded students from other institutes of mathematics.

 As a student in the SFM Master's programme, you will have the opportunity to meet with companies in the financial industry during the yearly UvA Quants Career Event.
-In 2019 companies such as ABN Amro, Deloitte, Flowtraders, ING, Optiver Services B.V., Ortec Finance, Rabobank and Zanders gave presentations on current research problems and held one-to-one interviews with our students, resulting in interesting practical internships and professional training opportunities.
+In past years companies such as ABN AMRO, Flowtraders, Zanders, Optiver Services B.V., Ortec Finance, KPMG, Rabobank and IMC gave presentations and case studies on current research problems.
+Also they held interviews with our students, resulting in interesting practical internships and professional training opportunities.

 All students enrolled in the Stochastics and Financial Mathematics master's programme are requested to bring their own laptop.
 More information on specific system requirements can be found here.